“Stairway to the Stars”

 Among the first recordings of “Stairway to the Stars” as a song was Glenn Miller’s, with a vocal by Ray Eberle, which was made on May 9, 1939, as Miller was on the verge of achieving great popularity.
 Miller likely beat Shaw in the race to record “Stairway to the Stars” because in the spring of 1939, Artie and his band toured across the US to Hollywood, where they would make their first feature film, for MGM.
 Also, Shaw suffered a serious illness while he was in Los Angeles, and was out of action completely for about six weeks, being hospitalized for a part of that time.
 Although Artie’s band carried on without him to fulfill commitments, the Shaw music development department, which included Artie and arranger Jerry Gray, was slowed considerably by Shaw’s absence.
 Thus, they missed the opportunity to record “Stairway to the Stars” before Glenn Miller.

-Both Artie Shaw and Glenn Miller were contracted to Bluebird Records (Victor’s 35-cent budget label) in 1939, and Victor/Bluebird had an in-house rule that generally prohibited two of their recordings artists from recording the same song on the same label.
+Both Artie Shaw and Glenn Miller were contracted to Bluebird Records (Victor’s 35-cent budget label) in 1939, and Victor/Bluebird had an in-house rule that generally prohibited two of their recording artists from recording the same song on the same label.
 Consequently, swing fans have been listening to Glenn Miller’s recording of “Stairway to the Stars’ since 1939.
 The Shaw arrangement of this tune, by Jerry Gray, which is excellent, and quintessential 1939 Shaw, was completed on July 15, 1939.
 Unfortunately for posterity, only lucky Shaw fans in 1939 were able to hear him and his band (and vocalist Helen Forrest) perform Gray’s most musical arrangement of it.
 Until now.
+(Above right: Jerry Gray visits Artie Shaw in the hospital in Los Angeles, spring 1939.
+They had a charmed and productive musical relationship.)

 The next passage is interesting in that it appears where the bridge is in the song as composed.
 It contains a transitional sequence written by Jerry Gray where Dan Levinson’s solo clarinet and the reeds and brass have some interesting interplay.
 I asked Dan Levinson about this: “…I was the one who copied that into Sibelius (music software) from the original parts where Artie played the four-bar transitional passage 17 bars into “Stairway to the Stars”.
 I edited it for our recording session, but before I edited it I saved a version of the original Artie Shaw clarinet part.
 It’s written out exactly as Jerry Gray wanted him to play it, with no chord changes.”
 In other words, Gray wanted Shaw to play the music as he wrote it in that passage.
 I have listened to a lot of Jerry Gray’s writing, for both the Shaw band, and for Glenn Miller’s, and I cannot recall another instance of him essentially substituting his own writing for what was a part of the composition he was arranging.
 It is different from what he normally did, and it is brilliant music.
 I wonder what Artie’s reaction to this was.